 What credentials does the program’s clinical staff hold, and how much education was needed to acquire those credentials? – Credentials and licenses ensure that the person providing treatment meets nationally recognized standards for professional practice.
 It is important to know that some credentials can be obtaining by just doing an online course, so ask how long it took staff to acquire their credentials and what was involved.

-What is the client-to-counselor ratio? – It is important to maintain a client-to-counselor ratio that helps ensure people receive the personalized care and attention required to effectively address their addictions and other related areas of concern.
+What is the client-to-counsellor ratio? – It is important to maintain a client-to-counsellor ratio that helps ensure people receive the personalized care and attention required to effectively address their addictions and other related areas of concern.

 Is medical detoxification (“detox”) offered as a part of inpatient treatment? – Some detoxing can be extremely dangerous without the appropriate management.
-Comprehensive, medically supervised detoxification ensures that people are medically stabilized before beginning the multi-dimensional treatment process.
+Medically supervised detoxification by appropriate staff ensures that people are medically stabilized before beginning the multi-dimensional treatment process.

 Does the program offer an individualized addiction treatment program? – Each person’s needs are unique and require an individualized treatment plan based on specific history, issues and needs.
 One single approach will not work for every person.